johnbillion/query-monitor/readme.txt

 In addition:

 * Whenever a redirect occurs, Query Monitor adds an HTTP header containing the call stack, so you can use your favourite HTTP inspector or browser developer tools to trace what triggered the redirect.
-* The response from any jQuery-initiated Ajax request on the page will contain various debugging information in its headers.
-PHP errors also get output to the browser's developer console.
-* The response from an authenticated WordPress REST API request will contain an overview of performance information and PHP errors in its headers, as long as the authenticated user has permission to view Query Monitor's output.
-An [an enveloped REST API request](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_envelope) will include even more debugging information in the `qm` property of the response.

 By default, Query Monitor's output is only shown to Administrators on single-site installations, and Super Admins on Multisite installations.